This post may contain affiliate links. Please read our disclosure policy.

 Like the Chocolate Revel Bars, Monster Cookie Bars, and Gingerbread Bars, the Hello Dolly Bars freeze beautifully and are great choices for make-ahead holiday baking.

-Coconut lovers can’t resist Fudgy brownies filled with sweet chewy coconut and melting chocolate chips is a combination that I can never resist.
+Coconut lovers can’t resist fudgy brownies filled with sweet chewy coconut and melting chocolate chips, that is a combination that I can never resist.
 Crustless Coconut Pie is a simple custard pie filled to the brim with sweet bites of coconut.

 Salty sweet graham cracker toffee is perfect for snacking on its own or crumbling over ice cream.